sethiele/WP-Google-1/readme.txt

 You can find the looks [here](http://www.google.com/intl/de/webmasters/+1/button/index.html "Google button generator").

+= Can I design the sidebars a bit more? =

+Yes.
+Feel free to look in the HTML source code to find all css classes or ids to design it the way you like.

 == Changelog ==

 = 1.0 =
+This Version is a bigger release with some new coole stuff.
+If you find any Bugs or have cool new stuff you wont in a future release [report it](https://github.com/sethiele/WP-Google-1/issues).

 * ADD: [#4](https://github.com/sethiele/WP-Google-1/issues/4) Add the option to show the google +1 Button as a widget in the sidebar
+* ADD: [#5](https://github.com/sethiele/WP-Google-1/issues/5) Add the option to show a author-link as a sidebar element.
+* ADD: [#6](https://github.com/sethiele/WP-Google-1/issues/6) Add the [GooPl.de](http://www.goopl.de) RSS-Feed to dashboard

 = 0.6 =
 * Change: [#7](https://github.com/sethiele/WP-Google-1/issues/7) Changing from sync. to async. to improve the page speed.